syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-Image/NET/NuGet-Packages-Required-for-PPTXtoImage-Conversion.md

 #### Retired Platforms

-The following Packages need to be included in your application based on the platform.
+The following NuGet packages need to be included in your application based on the platform.

 <table>
 <tr>